-- 421.437 Inmate compensation; rules.
+421.437 Inmate compensation; rules.
 (1) Inmates who participate in programs operated by the Department of Corrections or Oregon Corrections Enterprises shall be permitted to retain a portion of compensation earned, if any, for their personal use as determined and established by the Director of the Department of Corrections by rule.
-The director shall ensure that the rules adopted under this section are designed to: - (a) Instill in inmates a viable work ethic; - (b) Emulate private gainful employment; - (c) Encourage productivity; or - (d) Maintain the safe, secure and orderly operation and management of department facilities. - (2) Except as otherwise required by federal law to permit transportation in interstate commerce of goods, wares or merchandise manufactured, produced or mined, wholly or in part by inmates, the rules adopted under subsection (1) of this section may not authorize inmates engaged in prison work programs to retain for their personal use more than 20 percent of gross compensation paid.
-[1997 c.851 s.11; 1999 c.955 s.20] - 421.438 Authority to enter into contracts concerning certain operations and programs; applicability of ORS chapter 279.
-(1) The Department of Corrections may enter into contracts for the purchase or other acquisition, transfer or disposition of supplies, materials, equipment, products and other personal property, and services for the following prison operations and programs: - (a) Prison work and on-the-job training programs; - (b) Forest and work camps established under ORS chapter 421; - (c) Farm and agricultural operations and programs; - (d) Food services operations and programs; and - (e) Facility or property maintenance operations and programs. - (2) Notwithstanding ORS 179.040 or any other law, the provisions of ORS chapter 279 do not apply to contracts entered into by the department under this section.
-[1995 c.384 s.17; 1997 c.802 s.19; 1997 c.851 s.4]
+The director shall ensure that the rules adopted under this section are designed to:

+(a) Instill in inmates a viable work ethic;

+(b) Emulate private gainful employment;

+(c) Encourage productivity; or

+(d) Maintain the safe, secure and orderly operation and management of department facilities.

+(2) Except as otherwise required by federal law to permit transportation in interstate commerce of goods, wares or merchandise manufactured, produced or mined, wholly or in part by inmates, the rules adopted under subsection (1) of this section may not authorize inmates engaged in prison work programs to retain for their personal use more than 20 percent of gross compensation paid.
+[1997 c.851 §11; 1999 c.955 §20]

+421.438 Authority to enter into contracts concerning certain operations and programs.
+(1) The Department of Corrections may enter into contracts for the purchase or other acquisition, transfer or disposition of supplies, materials, equipment, products and other personal property, and services for the following prison operations and programs:

+(a) Prison work and on-the-job training programs;

+(b) Forest and work camps established under ORS chapter 421;

+(c) Farm and agricultural operations and programs;

+(d) Food services operations and programs; and

+(e) Facility or property maintenance operations and programs.

+(2) Notwithstanding ORS 179.040 or any other law, the provisions of ORS 279.835 to 279.855 and ORS chapters 279A, 279B and 279C do not apply to contracts entered into by the department under this section.
+[1995 c.384 §17; 1997 c.802 §19; 1997 c.851 §4; 2003 c.794 §280]